 Dioramas make great projects!
 Recreate turning points in literature or in history with a physical model, or with paper cutouts.
 Paper cutouts are often easier to move (and create) than other materials, but mixed media are often what is most fun about making dioramas.

 To make a diorama, choose a template below!
 Once you're in the Storyboard Creator, click on each of the elements on the template to change them to fit your needs.
 When you're done, hit "Save & Exit"!
-You can print off your worksheet from the next screen, or it will be saved to your account.
+You can print your worksheet right away, or simply keep it in your storyboard library until you are ready to use it.

 If you're assigning this to your students, copy the worksheet to your account and save.
 When creating an assignment, just select it as a template!